Multi-Sport Pavilion and Classroom Complex / Alberto Campo Baeza

 -

-StructureAndrés Rubio Morán
+- Structure:Andrés Rubio Morán

-InstallationsÚrculo Ingenieros
+- Installations:Úrculo Ingenieros

-Quantity SurveyorFrancisco Melchor Gallego
+- Quantity Surveyor:Francisco Melchor Gallego

-Glass Facade ConsultantJosé Pablo Calvo
+- Glass Facade Consultant:José Pablo Calvo

-ConstructorClásica Urbana; Jesús Díaz Poblaciones, Francisco Martínez Reche, Jorge Garriga, Mónica Grau
+- Constructor:Clásica Urbana; Jesús Díaz Poblaciones, Francisco Martínez Reche, Jorge Garriga, Mónica Grau

-From the architect.
+Text description provided by the architects.
 Designed for the campus of the Francisco de Vitoria University in Pozuelo (Madrid), the building houses a sports center and classroom complex.
 It includes the use of sports halls, multi-purpose rooms, a gymnasium, swimming pool, physiotherapy, etc. The sports complex can also be used as a large multi-purpose area and meeting hall, facilitating a range of university activities.

 The design of the building is restrained and volumetrically adapted to the general layout of the campus in terms of maximum height and alignment.
 And it is intended to clearly differentiate the sports and teaching areas in terms of volume and façade material.
 The fundamental element of the project is a large translucent box of light, 60x50x12m, filtered and controlled, entering into a spatial relationship with the main square of the campus.